Maysha-Khanom-Moon/mysql_data-with-Baraa/README.md

 #### SQL String Functions
+- All functions in the SELECT will not change the data in the database
 1. CONCAT(): returns a string by concatenating two or more string values
 2. LOWER(): convert a string to lowercase
 3. UPPER(): convert a string to uppercase